 Does that make Mint the better of the two systems?
 Not necessarily.
 Quicken offers more services than Mint, which may more than justify the fee you’re paying for the service.

 Let’s look at the two side-by-side–Quicken vs. Mint–and see how they stack up against each other.

 What Quicken & Mint Both Offer

 The basic features of both platforms are very similar.
 Each provides budgeting, enabling you to know how and where your money is being spent.
-They do this by enabling you to link your various financial accounts--bank accounts, loans, credit cards, investment accounts, etc.--and automatically importing transactions.
+They do this by enabling you to link your various financial accounts–bank accounts, loans, credit cards, investment accounts, etc.–and automatically import transactions.
 This enables you to synchronize your entire financial life on one platform.